 Alicia, an artist, killed her photographer husband.
 Shot him in the head repeatedly while he was tied to a chair, as a matter of fact.
 And she’s been silent every day since.
 Locked up in a psych hospital, she hasn’t uttered a word in nearly 7 years.

-Theo Faber is a psychotherapist who is overly confident in his belief that he can crack Alicia’s silent nut, as it were.
-He takes a job in the hospital where she is locked up and starts his mostly one-sided conversations in the hopes of getting Alicia to finally explain why she did what she did to her husband, who by all accounts, she was madly in love with.
+Theo Faber is a psychotherapist who is overly confident that he can crack Alicia’s silent nut, as it were.
+He takes a job in the hospital where she is locked up and starts his mostly one-sided conversations with Alicia in the hopes of getting her to finally explain why she did what she did to her husband, who by all accounts, she was madly in love with.

 I wanted to be in the psych ward with the crazy, silent killer.
 That’s a weird statement to make, but it works in context.

 Of course, it all comes together in the end in a way that will shock some readers and have other readers tipping their hats to the author – save for the few that hated this book.
 I see y’all and respect your position on this.

 While I get the whole thing with Theo and the twist and blah blah blah, the bulk of getting to that climax was uneven in terms of plotting.
 It pays off in the end, but literally at the very, very end when I found myself going: ohhhhh I see what’s happening.

 But the rest of the book I was like: this guy is too crazy to be treating crazy people and I don’t care about who his wife is banging.